 - In the keyboard shortcuts, find the button ‘+’

-- Click the ‘+’ button for adding a custom keyboard shortcut
+- Click the ‘+’ button to add a custom keyboard shortcut

 - Enter the fields as shown: